 St. Mary operates on a tuition basis.
 For the most current tuition rates and fees, please see www.smss.org.
-St. Mary uses a tuition management system (SMART) to facilitate payment transactions.
+St. Mary uses a tuition management system (FACTS) to facilitate payment transactions.
 This system can be accessed on-line with 24/7 support.
-For further information, go to www.smarttuition.com, or www.parents@smarttuition.com to set up your account.
-Account establishment is a quick and easy requirement for St. Mary families.
-SMART information is also available by calling 888-868-8828.

-Families who anticipate financial need must fill out forms through FACTS .
-Applications are available at the beginning of the calendar year for the following school year's tuition consideration.
-Applications are on the school's website at www.smss.org.
+St. Mary uses FACTS grant management for tuition assistance.
+Families who anticipate financial need must fill out the appropriate application.
+The application opens during Catholic Schools Week (last week of January), and the link to it can be found on our website under "Viking Links."
 All submitted financial data is confidential and held by FACTs.
 Award recommendations are issued by FACTS based on a "qualifications for need" basis similar to a FAFSA application utilized by colleges and universities.
 Application deadlines are well-publicized, and letters of awards are issued in the summer months.